CelestinBananas/ASTRON_APERTIF_DR1/docs/source/obs&proc.rst

 * **Aliasing:**

   The coarse channelization of the data into subbands uses a filter that does not have a perfectly sharp frequency response.
 This results in some overlap of response between adjacent subbands.
 This effect is strongest for channels near a subband edge and also results in a sharp drop in overall response for channels at the subband edges, namely channels 0, 1 and 63 of every subband.
 Currently, no correction is done for the aliasing.
 A brute force approach is used to deal with the suppressed signal at the edges of the subbands -- the low signal channels are flagged.
 An offline anti-aliasing filter is under development; when it is available, aliased signals will be removed, and the sharp drop in subband response will be evened out.
 Until then, we note that aliased signal may occur in the presence of strong HI emission and that 3/64 channels are flagged at full spectral resolution.
-The impact of this flagging on the spectrally-averaged line cubes is described in the "External Comparison" section of the HI validation.
+The impact of this flagging on the spectrally-averaged line cubes is described in the ":ref:`External Comparison`" section of the HI validation.

 * **Telescope specific issues:**

   Due to operational needs (exceptional maintenance) or because of failures (the above mentioned high residual delay issue, tracking issues, extreme RFIs, etc), one or more telescopes could be missing from an observation.
-Information about specific observations can be found in "Notes on specific observations".
+Information about specific observations can be found in ":ref:`Notes on specific observations`" below.

 Notes on specific observations
 ************************************